ctc-oss/fapolicy-analyzer/README.md

 </details>

-### fapolicyd
+## fapolicyd

-We aim to be backwards compatible to v1.0, however the latest version will work the best.
+We aim to be compatible back to v1.0, however the latest version will work the best.

 To analyze from syslog we require the following `syslog_format` in fapolicyd.conf

 ```
 syslog_format = rule,dec,perm,uid,gid,pid,exe,:,path,ftype,trust
 ```